 I see many people walking with their skates inside the skating court but it is completely unsafe outside, only a little pebble can make you fall on the road.

-Don’t be afraid to skate normally, if you are still afraid of doing this outside, then you probably need more practice indoor.
+Don’t be afraid to skate normally, if you are still afraid of doing this outside, then you probably need more practice indoors.

 #4.
 Lower Your Body Weight

-Many newbies outside skaters fall in the first attempt and hurt themselves because of this reason.
+Many newbie outside skaters fall on their first attempt and hurt themselves because of this reason.
 Whenever you start, make sure you lower your body weight.
 Now, when you are down low if you’re going to fall, you should fall from a lower position than from upright with knees locked.

-I want you to bend down in the V Shape, put your arms relaxed, keep your chin up, and transfer your body weight to the left and the right.
+I want you to bend down in the V Shape, relax your arms, keep your chin up, and transfer your body weight to the left and the right.

 #5.
 Don’t Wear Headphones